According to the Refugee Law, refugee status ceases to exist if the refugee:

 The Asylum Service shall examine whether the change of circumstances is of such a significant and non-temporary nature that the refugee’s fear of persecution can no longer be regarded as well-founded.
 However, cessation shall not apply to a refugee who is able to invoke compelling reasons arising out of previous persecution for refusing to avail himself or herself of the protection of the country of nationality or former habitual residence.

 In the case of beneficiaries of subsidiary protection, the Refugee Law provides that they shall cease to be eligible for subsidiary protection when the circumstances which led to the granting of subsidiary protection status have ceased to exist or they have changed to such a degree that protection is no longer required.
 As with refugee status, the Head of Asylum Service shall examine whether the change in circumstances is of such a significant and non-temporary nature that the person eligible for subsidiary protection no longer faces a real risk of serious harm.
 However, cessation shall not apply to a beneficiary of subsidiary protection who is able to invoke compelling reasons arising out of previous serious harm for refusing to avail himself or herself of the protection of the country of nationality or former habitual residence.

 The same procedure is followed to examine cessation of refugee status and subsidiary protection.
-Firstly, the examination for cessation of either status may commence provided that new elements or findings arise indicating that there are reasons to review the status.
-When the Head of the Asylum Service examines the possibility of ceasing the status he or she must ensure that the person concerned is informed in writing that the Asylum Service is reconsidering whether the person in question satisfies the conditions required for the status.
+Firstly, the examination may commence provided that new elements or findings arise indicating that there are reasons to review the status.
+When the Head of the Asylum Service examines the possibility of ceasing the status they must ensure that the person concerned is informed in writing that the Asylum Service is reconsidering whether the person in question satisfies the conditions required for the status.
 The person concerned must be given the opportunity to submit, in a personal interview in accordance with the Regular Procedure, or in a written statement, reasons as to why international protection should not be withdrawn.
+It is not clear how or when it is decided to provide an interview or a written statement.